Climbing Mt. Fuji【A Beginner’s Complete Guide】Routes, Huts & Safety Tips

 The official climbing season is from early July to early September.

-Climbing outside this period is extremely dangerous due to severe weather and lack of facilities, and should be avoided by all but the most expert mountaineers.
+Climbing outside this period is extremely dangerous due to severe weather and lack of facilities.

 2. Mt.
 Fuji is a Serious Mountain